Value Selling: How To Sell Value Over Price In Your Store

 A Position of Strength

 The easiest way to avoid this weakness is by putting your sales professionals in a position of strength with a sales process that builds value in your local market.
-Giving them the skills and knowledge to focus more on understanding, listening for, and observing unique buyer motivations is key.
+It is key to give them the skills and knowledge to focus more on understanding, listening for, and observing unique buyer motivations.
 Armed with these tools, your salespeople can keep the conversation focused on benefits (value) instead of costs (price).

 Making Every Sale a Value Sale

 Getting it to Work for You

-Value selling needs to occur every time a customer walks into your store and is engaged with your sales force.
+Value selling must occur every time a customer walks into your store and engages with your sales force.
 With the chance the shopper's smartphone will cheep, buzz, or vibrate, there's no time for winging it.

-To sell value over price, your salespeople will need to be examining the customers' expectations and motivators to buy.
-Why, of all the days they could walk in, did they come into our store?
+To sell value over price, your salespeople must examine the customers' expectations and motivators to buy.
+Why, of all the days they could walk in, did they come into our store today?
 Every bit of information the customer provides will help your salesperson create a narrative that connects the value of the product to the customer's wallet.
 Once that connection has been established, the customer begins to see the product as an asset instead of a cost.
 And you see the true ROI of your sales training efforts.

 Value selling starts with the customer, not the product.
 Create an effective description that caters to the customer’s values.
 Then tell a story that anticipates a customer’s concerns that it won’t do what they want to by showing in words how it provided value to another customer.

 Value-based selling should be the foundation of all of your sales efforts.
 Establishing the value of your items and educating your customers about that value makes it possible to avoid the discounts that eat into margins.
 It puts your salespeople on a strong footing, allowing them to deal with customers on the basis of product benefits as opposed to product costs.
 That's called selling value over price.